huaminghuangtw/Evergreen-Notes/Permanent-Notes/Life is shorter than you think.md

 ["Life Is Short" by Paul Graham](https://paulgraham.com/vb.html)

 > _Life is short and finite.
-Don't take things for granted.
+Don’t take things for granted.
 Appreciate every day.
-When you take things for granted, they're gone.—You think you can always write that book, or climb that mountain, or whatever, and then you realize the window has closed.
+When you take things for granted, they’re gone.—You think you can always write that book, or climb that mountain, or whatever, and then you realize the window has closed.
 The saddest windows close when other people die.—Their lives are short too._

-> _Relentlessly prune bullshit, don't wait to do things that matter and important to you, and savor the time you have.
-That's what you do when life is short._
+> _Relentlessly prune bullshit, don’t wait to do things that matter and important to you, and savor the time you have.
+That’s what you do when life is short._

 ---